mahendra-shinde/mmc-gurgaon-25/postgresql/pgsql/demos/09-other-excercises.md

 # XYZ Bank: SQL Exercises

 Below are some SQL exercises based on the XYZ Bank sample database schema.
-These cover basic SELECTs, JOINs, GROUP BY/ORDER BY, subtotals, and DML operations.
+These cover basic SELECTs, JOINs, GROUP BY/ORDER BY and DML operations.

+Below are two sections:
+- **Section 1:** Questions only (no answers)
+- **Section 2:** Questions with answers (SQL queries)

 ---

+## Section 1: Questions Only

+### 1. Fetch Records

+a.
+List all customers with their email and phone number.

+b.
+Show all accounts with a balance greater than 20,000.

+c.
+Fetch all transactions for account_id = 1, ordered by date (latest first).

+---

+### 2. Join Operations

+a.
+List all customers along with their branch name and city.

+b.
+Show all accounts with the customer name and account type.

+c.
+List all transactions with the account type and customer name.

+---

+### 3. Group and Order

+a.
+Find the total number of accounts per branch.

+b.
+Show the total balance per account type.

+c.
+List the top 5 customers with the highest account balances.

+---

+### 4. Subtotals (Aggregates)

+a.
+For each branch, show the total number of customers and the average account balance.

+b.
+For each customer, show the total credited and debited amount.

+---

+### 5. DML Operations

+a.
+Insert a new customer and a new account for them.

+b.
+Update the balance of account_id = 1 by adding 5000.

+c.
+Delete all transactions before 2024-01-01.

+---

+## Section 2: Questions with Answers

-## 1. Fetch Records
+### 1. Fetch Records

 **a.** List all customers with their email and phone number.
 ```sql